0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/overview.md

 ChainBridge is a modular multi-directional blockchain bridge supporting EVM and Substrate compatible chains, built by ChainSafe.
 It allows users to transfer all kinds of assets or messages between two different chains.

-To find out more about ChainBridge, please first visit the [official docs](https://chainbridge.chainsafe.io/) provided by its developer.
+To find out more about ChainBridge, please first visit the [official docs](https://chainbridge.chainsafe.io/) provided by its developers.

 This guide is intended to help with the Chainbridge integration to Polygon Edge.
 It walks through the setup of a bridge between a running Polygon PoS (Mumbai testnet) and a local Polygon Edge network.